rmunroe/appian-mongoDbConnectedSystem/docs/_build/html/_sources/integrations.rst.txt

 For WRITE operations such as Update, this will determine which MongoDB Documents are modified, so it is critical your Filter JSON matches only those to be modified.
 It is therefore a good idea to test your Filter JSON values for WRITE operations before performing them (e.g. by performing a Find first and validating that only the documents to be updated are returned).

-This JSON string value can be hard-coded, constructed via Expressions or Expression Rules, or constructed using the :ref:`JSON Query Expression Functions` as shown:
+This JSON string value can be hard-coded, constructed via Expressions or Expression Rules, or constructed using the :doc:`expressions` as shown:

 .. figure:: media/image29.png